tyzrichard/wro-robot/README.md

 9. A continuation of the remake.
 Lots of testing and back-and-forth prototyping.
 10. Finished the base, and attached a redone lifting mechanism on.
 11. Moved the clamping motor to the other side to make it easier to wire up, and troubleshooted the lifting mechanism further.
+12. I'm only logging one hour for this, but we actually spent the entire day working on this.
+For some reason, the motors and wheels we were using caused the robot to have difficulties moving in even a straight line, so we decided to replace everything.
+Left picture is the one we changed from, right picture is the new one.